AMI-system/ami_setup/README.md

 If you do not want to push data every 120 min, open `/etc/rc.local` and remove the respective line.

-If you only want to send data once, run
+If you only want to send data from the Ami-System once, run
 ```bash
 python3 ami-trap-raspi-cellular-send.py
 ```

-If you want to send and receive data once, run
+If you want to send data from the Ami-System once and receive data from the server once, run
 ```bash
 python3 ami-trap-raspi-cellular-send_and_receive.py
 ```

-You can add these to the `afterStartup.sh` and `beforeShutdown.sh` scripts, for example.
+You can add these to the `afterStartup.sh` and `beforeShutdown.sh` WittyPi scripts, for example.

 Please note that this is (currently) not a stand-alone Ami-System setup.
 It only adds cellular connecivity to an existing setup.

-## Troubleshooting
+### Troubleshooting

 If installation does not work, then you may need to make the script executable first:
 ```bash